gne-ldh/ClassNotes/Notes/BEEE/Theory/Unit 1: DC Circuits.md

 **Active Element**- The element which supplies energy to circuit.

-E1 and E2 are active elements

-#D3

 **Passive Elements:** The elements which recieve energy are called passive elemenents

 ## Basic Terms

-Node: Node is a point where two or more ements are joined.
+Node: Node is a point where two or more elements are joined.
 Node- A,B,C,D

 Junction: is a point where 3 or more points are joined.
 Ex: B,D

 Branch: It is the part of network which lies between two junction.

 Ex: BAD,BCD,BD

 LOOP: ABDA,BCDB,ABCDA